 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s City of Mesa, AZ Water Report we aggregated water quality test data from Mesa Water Resources, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s City of Mesa, AZ Water Report we aggregated water quality test data from Mesa Water Resources, U.S. Environmental Protection Agency (EPA) and samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and delve into upcoming regulatory changes.
 The water filters that we offer at Hydroviv are optimized with these numbers in mind.

 Sources Of Mesa Drinking Water